Alaa Abdel Fattah

 Upon his arrest in Cairo’s Maadi district on 5 May 2016, Malek Adly was charged with attempting to overthrow the regime and transferred to Tora prison, Cairo where he is currently detained.
-An interrogation session was scheduled for 18 May 2016 but was postponed to 1 June 2016.
+A Cairo court renewed on 14 June his detention for 15 days.

 There are reports that he is mistreated and beaten in detention, and denied family and lawyer visitation rights.
 The human rights defender was brought food, clothes and medication by his family as the prison was not providing them, but he was not allowed to receive them.
 His health is reported to be rapidly deteriorating.Take Action

-Take action now and show your support by signing our petition on change.org.
+Take action now and show your support by signing our petition on AVAAZ.

 Support @EMHRN & take action to #DetainNoMore #HumanRights activists in #Egypt http://ow.ly/VjUge (add your picture to the tweet)